singularityhub/builders/docs/index.md

    value: "debian-8"
 ```

-Yes, the variables that start with `GOOGLE_COMPUTE_*` are for that namespace!
+The variables that start with `GOOGLE_COMPUTE_*` are for that namespace!
 You can get
 a different base image by changing them.
 You will likely want to keep the core variables
 shown above to get the builder bundle and Singularity version, but you are totally free to
 change defaults, or even add your own to do different things!
 For example: